 Old Suspension Bridge: A suspension bridge built in 1913 and no longer in use.
 It’s also an excellent place to watch the local First Nations fishing below.
 Directions: Located on Old Bridge Road and accessible from in town.

-Xwisten Experience: guided tour of the archeological summer fishing site of the St’at’imc First Nations.
+Xwisten Experience: award-winning guided tours of the archeological summer fishing site of the St’at’imc (Stat-lee-m) First Nations.
+You can also partake in a delicious salmon BBQ or try some homemade bannock from the onsite Bearfoot Grill.
 Directions: Available at Visitor’s Center.

 Side day trip to Gold Bridge, Bralorne & Pioneer (also sites established during the Gold Rush.
-Pioneer, in particular, held a large goldmine and the remains of a spectacular and spooky abandoned town of 5000 inhabitants, called Bradian Meadows.
-Definitely worth the side day trip!).
 Directions: Maps available the Visitor’s Centre.
 It’s also a good idea to check the conditions of the road before setting out as it is a narrow gravel road that can be adversely affected by weather.
 Best to go on a bright, clear day.
 There are motels in both Bralorne and Gold Bridge.)

 OPTION 1A – Side or Multi-Day Trip Through The Bridge River Valley

 105 km | 2 hr 45 mins